dscountergo/Azure-Line-Controller/README.md

     a) **Configure the Project:**

-    - Open the `Line-Controller.sln` solution in Visual Studio.
+    - Open the `LineAgent-Azure.sln` solution in Visual Studio.
     - In Visual Studio, select the `LaunchService` profile and run the project for the first time.
 This will automatically generate the `Shared/config.json` file if it does not exist.
     - Open the generated `Shared/config.json` file and update it with the correct connection strings for your Azure resources and the device details (`IoTHubDeviceId`, `OpcUaName`, etc.).